DartanielCatabona/DartanielCatabona/README.md

 ## <h1> Hi there, My name is D'Artaniel Catabona 👋</h1>
-I like to learn more about databases, to expand my knowledge and also to be proficient in database, in this journey I will gain more  experiences about in the IT Industry.
+I like to learn more about databases, to expand my knowledge and also to be proficient in database.
+In this journey I will gain more experiences about in the IT Industry and to improve my skill sets and gain more knowledge.
 <h2>Education</h2>
  BSIT
    <br>